cambridge-ceu/csd3/Python/pgsc_calc.md

     make install
     ```

-    The usual `prepend-path` for modules somehow will purge modules, so `append-path` is used instead in definition of the module file.
+    The usual `prepend-path` for modules somehow will purge modules, so `append-path` is used instead (effectively dysfunctional but providing the information) in definition of the module file.

 [^report]:

     It requires at least vctrs 0.6.4 and [report.html](files/report.html) is manually rendered from [report.qmd](files/report.qmd) at `assets/pgscatalog/pgsc_calc/assets/report/*`.

     ```bash
     quarto render report.qmd -M "self-contained:true" -P score_path:aggregated_scores.txt.gz -P sampleset:cineca -P run_ancestry:false -P reference_panel_name:NO_PANEL